 He says to her later: “Music is all I understand.
 Do you know why?
 Because you do not need words, only experience to understand it.
 It just is.”
 Arthur Schopenhauer once wrote: “The inexpressible depth of all music, by virtue of which it floats past us as a paradise quite familiar and yet eternally remote, and is so easy to understand and yet so inexplicable, is due to the fact that it reproduces all the emotions of our innermost being, but entirely without reality and remote from its pain.”
 When compared to Schopenhuer’s understanding of music, we can understand Fred’s relationship with music, which “just is” and is remote from the pains of reality.
 The music in the film gives the scenes a drop of the divine celebrating life’s youthful passion.

-[Mick asks the Girl screenwriter if she sees the mountain across them.
-She replies affirmatively and says that it looks “really close“]
+At one point in the film, Mick asks the Girl screenwriter if she sees the mountain across them.
+She replies affirmatively and says that it looks “really close“.

 This is what you see when you are young.
 Everything seems really close.
 And that’s the future.
 And now.
 And that’s what you see when you’re old.
 Everything seems really far away.
 That’s the past.